Reconstructionist Judaism: Theology

 Mordecai Kaplan argued that contemporary Jews can no longer maintain many traditional theological claims or sociocultural practices of Judaism due to advances in philosophy, science, and history.
-Kaplan affirmed a wholly non-anthropomorphic God, a position articulated by prominent medieval Jewish thinkers like Maimonides and in agreement with the rest of Rabbinic Judaism.
+Kaplan affirmed his belief in the existence of a wholly non-anthropomorphic God, a position which was articulated by prominent medieval Jewish thinkers like Maimonides and was in agreement with the rest of Rabbinic Judaism.
 All anthropomorphic descriptions of God, he argued, are understood to be metaphorical.

-Kaplan's theology went further to claim that God is neither a personal god nor a conscious one; God cannot relate to or communicate with humanity in any way.
+Kaplan's theology went further by claiming that God is neither a personal god nor a conscious one; God cannot relate to or communicate with humanity in any way.
 Kaplan's theology defines God as the "sum of all natural processes that allow people to become self-fulfilled"—a religious and spiritual naturalism.

 To believe in God means to accept life on the assumption that it harbors conditions in the outer world and drives in the human spirit which together impel man to transcend himself.
 To believe in God means to take for granted that it is man's destiny to rise above the brute and to eliminate all forms of violence and exploitation from human society.
 In brief, God is the Power in the cosmos that gives human life the direction that enables the human being to reflect the image of God.

-Most "classical" Reconstructionist Jews (i.e., those agreeing with Kaplan) reject traditional forms of theism, though this is by no means universal.
+Most "classical" Reconstructionist Jews (i.e., those who agree with Kaplan) reject traditional forms of theism, though this position is by no means universal.
 Many Reconstructionist Jews are deists, but the movement also includes Jews who hold Kabbalistic, pantheistic, personal, and/or panentheistic views of God.
 As he explicitly stated, Kaplan's theology does not represent the only Reconstructionist understanding of theology; theology is not the cornerstone of the Reconstructionist movement.
-Much more central is the idea that Judaism as a Civilization and that the Jewish people must take an active role in ensuring its future by participating in its ongoing evolution.
+Much more central is the belief that Judaism is a Civilization and the belief that the Jewish people must take an active role in ensuring its future by participating in its ongoing evolution.

 Consequently, a strain of distinctly non-Kaplanian Reconstructionism exists.
 In this view, Kaplan's assertions concerning Jewish belief and practice are largely rejected while his principle of Judaism being an "evolving religious civilization" is sustained.
 The basis for this approach is that Kaplan spoke for his generation; he also wrote that every generation would need to define itself and its civilization for itself.
 In the thinking of these Reconstructionists, what Kaplan said concerning Jewish belief and practice is inapplicable to the generations of Reconstructionism since his death.
 As such, non-Kaplanian Reconstructionist Judaism could include belief in a personal God, endorsement of the concept of Jews as the chosen people, a belief in some form of resurrection and/or an afterlife, and adherence to some version of binding halakha.
 In the latter context, novel interpretations of domains of halakha like kashrut have emerged, such as Eco-Kashrut.